Skip to main content

 Stage four

-The final year culminates in the Degree show, which is shown throughout the Fine Art Building and in the Hatton Gallery.
+The final year ends with the Degree show, which is shown throughout the Fine Art Building and in the Hatton Gallery.
 It is an opportunity to see the strengths of each and every student, and is a highlight of Newcastle’s ‘art calendar’ - attracting hundreds of visitors.